arthi2900/app1/docs/prd.md

 - Question Paper History: View all question papers created by teachers in the school
 - Online Exams: View and monitor all online exams created by teachers in the school
 - Exam Approvals: Review and approve school-level exams submitted by teachers
 \nUI Language Requirement: All card titles, labels, and UI text on Principal Dashboard must be displayed in English only.
-Card titles should be 'Academic Management', 'Teachers', 'Students', 'Question Bank', 'Question Paper History', 'Online Exams', and 'Exam Approvals' (not in Tamil or any other language).

 ### 5.2 Academic Card - Academic Structure Management